threenine/api-template/docs/docs/start/getting-started.md

 ---
 # Getting Started with API Template Pack

 The API Template Pack is available as a Custom template for `dotnet new`  via nuget package.

+[Custom templates](https://docs.microsoft.com/en-us/dotnet/core/tools/custom-templates) enable you to install from a NuGet package on any NuGet feed, by referencing a NuGet `.nupkg` file directly, or by specifying a file system directory that contains the template.

 ### Installation

 To install the API Template Pack you can simply do so by opening a terminal window and executing the following dotnet command line

 ```shell